fwip/mtg_pronouns/reworded_cards.md

 Enchant creature

 At the beginning of your end step, clash with an opponent.
 If you win, gain control of enchanted creature.
-Otherwise, they gains control of enchanted creature.
+Otherwise, that player gains control of enchanted creature.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
 A player wins if their card had a higher converted mana cost.)

 Cardpecker 1W
 ---------------